aie-onramp/aie01-staging/Session_03_Back_End_Web_App_Development_&_Deployment_of_LLM_Applications/BreakoutRoom.md

 **Experiment with Backend Customization:**

+- Create your own repository
-- Create a new .py file containing your FastAPI application
+- Create .py file containing your FastAPI application
-- Add an LLM-powered chatbot endpoint
 - use .env for API-KEY
-- Create feature branches for each new addition
-- Implement extra features (new routes, utilities, or enhancements)
+- Implement extra features
 - Open and merge pull requests following GitFlow best practices
 - Deploy your updated backend to Vercel
 ---

 Enjoy building your backend AI app! 🎉